At Richard de Clare Nursery it is important to us that;

 - We work in partnership with the whole community to enable all our learners to be healthy, engaged, independent and resilient.

 - We aim to provide enjoyable, challenging opportunities where everyone feels valued and believes that they can reach their full potential.

 - It is a community where progress is made, lifelong learning is encouraged and achievement is celebrated.

 The first meeting of the new parent forum took place on Wednesday 6th November 2019.
 This is a group for sharing ideas and discussing what is working well and ideas for school improvement.
 All parents/carers are invited to attend.
-Please click on the download below to see the notes from the first meeting.
+Please click on the download below to see the notes from the first meeting and second meeting.

 Date of next meeting – Wednesday 22nd April at 2.30 p.m.